 Based in Temecula CA, The Forty Nineteens' sound was forged in LA's late '80's underground scene.
-During those days, John and Nick were in The Leonards and Mary's Danish.
+During those days, John and Nick (transplants from Detroit and Pittsburgh) were in The Leonards and Mary's Danish.
 Chuck played with Orange County punks US Bombs.
 The Forty Nineteens can be described as Garage Rock, Americana, with a Motor City powerplant and good-time raucousness.Their new disk SPIN IT ups the sonic ante by building upon harmonies explored on their 2012 debut 'No Expiration Date.'
 That release was accurately described as a modern take on the 80's Garage Rock, Pop/Punk, Americana sound.
 It was also listed in several best of 2012 lists, and was heard on commercial, college, and international radio.
 SPIN IT continues the bond between the band and producer (ex-The Mighty Lemon Drops) David Newton.
 His British Pop sensibilities are a perfect fit for the Forty Nineteens Garage/Pop sound.
 Stevie Wonder sideman Kevin McCourt is back with his Hammond/Farfisa punch.
 Paul du Gre (Peter Gabriel, X, Los Lobos) returns to master their sophmore release on Heyday Records.
 The band just joined up with Kool Kat Musik for international distribution, and will be heard this year in the political thriller The Algerian.

 Their philosophy is simple.
 "Say it in under three minutes."